The government provides funding assistance for certain programmes and training providers.

 Workplace Literacy and Numeracy Fund

 The Workplace Literacy and Numeracy Fund is administered by the Tertiary Education Commission (TEC).
-The fund supports training programmes that range from 25 to 80 hours and delivered within the context of workplace learning, so the programmes are tailored to meet the needs of employees and their employers.
+The fund supports training programmes that range from 25 to 80 hours and are delivered within the context of workplace learning, so the programmes are tailored to meet the needs of employees and their employers.
 The programmes are offered in two ways: training provider and employer led.

 Training provider programmes